 But anyway.
 Here’s some of that Grelochka.

-When I googled „Грелочка“, I stumbled upon a Russian vodka brand of the same name, which was a bit confusing.
-Which one was there first?
-Were both vodkas maybe just the same, and they only came in a different packaging?
+When I looked up “Грелочка” online, I stumbled upon a Russian vodka brand of the same name.
+It was a bit confusing.
+Which brand was there first?
+Were both maybe one and the same brand, and they only came in a different packaging?
 I failed to find out.

 But let’s talk about the bottle design: I liked the ground glass, the birds, and the flowers.
 It reminded me of Kalinovaya, though it wasn’t quite as perfect.
-Anyway, I’d give it an 8/10.
+Anyway, it was sweet.

-The smell is faint, which is a good sign.
-I like drinking my vodka at room temperature, and I like to have a little bit of food with it.
+When I opened the bottle, there was only a faint smell, which was a good sign.
+I like drinking my vodka neat and at room temperature, and I like to have a little bit of food with it.
 Some pickles, some salami, or even some cheese.
-This Grelochka vodka tastes sweet, almost balmy, and it goes down easily.
-An 8/10.
+Grelochka vodka tasted sweet, almost balmy, and it went down easily.
+A good vodka.

-The aftertaste isn’t as great, though.
-It’s slightly bitter, and maybe even a bit sour.
-It’s not terrible, but it’s not great, either.
-A 6/10.
+The aftertaste wasn’t as great, though.
+It was slightly bitter, maybe even a bit sour.
+I don’t think it was terrible, but it wasn’t exactly great, either.